n13org/Dockerfiles/Icon-Font-Generator/README.md

 This project is part of a [collection](https://github.com/n13org/Dockerfiles) of different Dockerfiles.

 The working directory for the container is `/home/work`.
 It has to be defined as a `VOLUME` during `docker run`.
 The entrypoint of the docker container can handle parameters.
+The source folder of the `SVGs` is `./assets/svg/`, please drop all files to that folder before run the container.

 |ID| Name|Default|
 |---|---|---|